Nayeon: Education

+Career

 2015–present: Sixteen, Twice and solo debut

 In 2015, Nayeon participated in the reality television show Sixteen, a competition to determine the members of a new JYP Entertainment girl group called Twice.
 As one of the nine successful participants, she made the final lineup.
 In October, Nayeon officially debuted as a member of Twice with the release of their first extended play (EP), The Story Begins.

-On May 19, 2022, it was announced that Nayeon would debut as a solo artist on June 24 with her EP Im Nayeon.
-On July 10, 2022, Nayeon earned her first ever music show win on SBS Inkigayo.
+On May 19, 2022, it was announced that Nayeon would debut as a solo artist on June 24 with her debut EP Im Nayeon.
+The EP has seven tracks, including the lead single, "Pop!", and collaborations with Wonstein and Felix of Stray Kids.
+"Pop!" was a commercial success, peaking at number two on South Korea's Circle Digital Chart.
+On July 10, Nayeon earned her first ever music show win on SBS Inkigayo.
 She won Best Female Artist at the 2022 MAMA Awards.

+Nayeon's second EP Na was released on June 14, 2024.
+It contains seven tracks including the lead single, "ABCD", and collaborations with Sam Kim and Julie of Kiss of Life.
+In February 2025, Nayeon performed solo in Japan for the first time at Beat AX Vol.5, a music festival hosted by Nippon Television at Ariake Arena.
+After her performance, her cover of Ikimonogakari's "Kimagure Romantic" became popular on social media, and the original song re-charted on various music streaming services.
+At the request of Ikimonogakari, Nayeon released her cover version as a digital single on May 30.

+On July 4, Nayeon performed at the Kaohsiung Beer Rock Festival, becoming the first Twice member to perform in Taiwan.

-Public image and influence
+Public image

 In Gallup Korea's annual music poll for 2017, she was voted the sixth most popular idol in South Korea.
 In the 2018 poll, she again ranked sixth, receiving 6.7% of the votes.
 In 2019, she placed fifth, receiving 8.2% of the votes, and ranked as the eighth most popular female K-pop idol in a survey of soldiers completing mandatory military service in South Korea.
-Nayeon has been noted for being at the "center" of the group's performances and constantly opening the group's songs.
+Nayeon has been noted for being at the "center" of Twice's performances and constantly opening the group's songs.